 Unfortunately, not all solar panels are waterproof.
 However, all portable solar panels should be.
 Since being outdoors in various conditions is part of the purpose of solar panels, they should be able to withstand the elements throughout the year.

-What Makes a Good Portable Solar Panel
+What Makes a Good Portable

 Solar panels serve one main purpose: to turn solar power into electricity.
 Portable solar panels allow you to access that function anywhere in the world that there is enough sunlight to do so.